dfosterhill/matlab_class/scripts/week5/readme.md

 Part of the way through that live script, you'll be directed to an [exercise](student_example1.md) to see if you can figure out how to make a simple plot and change some settings of the plot.

 ## Animations and File Export
 Animations can be very effective.
 Really...they are just a bunch of still images stitched together.
 In Matlab, creating animations can be a bit tricky...you have to consider optimal file format (avi? mpg? mp4? omg....) and things like frame rate, and so on.
+But let's take a quick look via [this script](class5_2.m).
+In that script, at the end, we will also cover the best ways for exporting your graphics so that they are attractive and appropriately sized.